 National Association of Licensed Paralegals Marketing Strategy

 NALP came to us wanting more people to be aware of their organisation and the courses that the training arm of their business provided.
-Trying to achieve the same methods would have resulted in neither being done well.
+Trying to achieve both using the same methods would have resulted in neither being done well.
 This needed to be a multi-layered approach.

 Promoting paralegal professionals.